faris11z/OffgridDoc/README.md

 PDF merge, split, reorder, rotate, crop, page numbering, structural compression, and JPG/PNG-to-PDF conversion are supported in the browser runtime.

-Office conversion, OCR, encryption, signatures, AI summarization, translation, and visual comparison require additional bundled engines or models.
-They are intentionally reported as unavailable rather than sending documents online.
+## Shown but not implemented

+The following tools appear in the interface but are disabled with an "unavailable" notice until the required bundled engine ships.
+Nothing is sent online:

+- **Protect** (encryption), **Redact**, **OCR**, **Compare** — shown in the tool rail, described as unavailable.

+Office conversion, signatures, AI summarization, and translation are not shown in the interface at all for the same reason.

 ## Release checklist